 The District leases office space in Crockett, Texas.
 The District is currently occupying the office space on a month-to-month basis.
 During the year the District paid a rate of \$2,100 per month.
-The District paid \$25,200 in rental fees during the year.
+A new contract began effective January 1, 2025, to increase the monthly rate to \$3,100.
+The new contract lease term ends on December 31, 2026.
+The District paid \$26,200 in rental fees during the year.